sionpixley/PolyNode/README.md

 The original scope of this project was to be able to install and manage multiple versions of Bun, Deno, and Node.js.
 It currently only supports Node.js, but I would like to support Bun and Deno in the future.

 ## Information

+PolyNode draws a lot of inspiration, especially in regards to syntax, from other, more well-known projects, like: [nvm](https://github.com/nvm-sh/nvm), [nvm-windows](https://github.com/coreybutler/nvm-windows), and [nvs](https://github.com/jasongin/nvs).

 Go 1.23